-The Federal government requires signed documentation for faculty salary costs charged to grants and contracts and for cost sharing related to sponsored agreements.
+The Federal government requires certified documentation for faculty salary costs charged to grants and contracts and for cost sharing related to sponsored agreements.
 Sponsored agreements include grants and contracts.

 Improper or inadequate certification of effort can result in the following restrictions imposed on the University by the federal government:

 Payback of award funds to sponsor

 - The PI, in consultation with the Department Chair, will be responsible for any resulting deficits.